Updated June 2026

 ·Reply automationFrom $29/mo

-AI replies in your voice, 50+ per day, with keyword triggers and approval queue.
+Voice-matched AI replies, 50+ per day, with keyword triggers and a Telegram approval queue.
 Plus auto-DM and follow/unfollow.

-Best for: Growth-hackers whose strategy is 'be visible under every relevant tweet.'
+Best for: Growth-focused creators whose strategy is being visible under every relevant tweet.

 Strengths